Curriculum

 What equipment will I need?

 We have a range of cameras and industry standard computer software in our studios.
 If you have access to a camera or camera phone at home too that will be extremely beneficial.
-We do advise students to make sure they have a range of basic art materials available at home for homework tasks and presentation of work.
-As you progress on the course, it will become clearer what you use a lot of, but we would advise all students to have a set of sketching pencils, black fine liners and marker pens, coloured pencils, and a white gel pen.
+We do advise pupils to make sure they have a range of basic art materials available at home for homework tasks and presentation of work.
+As you progress on the course, it will become clearer what you use a lot of, but we would advise all pupils to have a set of sketching pencils, black fine liners and marker pens, coloured pencils, and a white gel pen.

 What is a portfolio?